karthikshetty123/BlogWebsite/README.md

 Prerequisites:
 <ol>
 <li> Install NodeJs in your System. click on the link to install: https://nodejs.org/en/download/ </li>
-<li>Install NPM too please read the article how to install Node Pack Manager (NPM). https://phoenixnap.com/kb/install-node-js-npm-on-windows </li>
+<li>Install NPM too in your system, for more details on how to install Node Pack Manager (NPM) and NodeJs read the article in the link. https://phoenixnap.com/kb/install-node-js-npm-on-windows </li>
 <li> Once NodeJs and NPM are installed, on your terminal run the two codes
      <ol>
            <li>  node --version </li>